 Oswego is a medium-sized city located in the state of New York.
 With a population of 17,787 people and eight constituent neighborhoods, Oswego is the 102nd largest community in New York.
-Oswego has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Oswego has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Oswego isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oswego are a mix of both white- and blue-collar jobs.
-Overall, Oswego is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Oswego who work in office and administrative support (11.25%), food service (11.20%), and teaching (10.43%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oswego is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Oswego is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Oswego who work in office and administrative support (12.88%), food service (10.75%), and sales jobs (9.23%).

 The people who call Oswego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oswego residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oswego include Italian, German, English, and French .